Saswat689/quizzo.github.io/README.md

 * **Animations:**
   A number of animations including gif's are used to enhance UX.
 For example once you finish the quiz you get a coins rain.

   Lastly this appplication was built for a hackathon that [Codingal](https://www.codingal.com/) provided.
-I like to thank them for giving me this opportunity.
+I like to thank them for giving me this opportunity.:wink: